-SPP 2.8 - Bushland Policy for the Perth Metropolitan Region SPP 2.8 seeks to provide a policy and implementation framework that will ensure bushland protection and management issues in the Perth Metropolitan Region are appropriately addressed and integrated with broader land use planning and decision-making.
+State Planning Policy Policy Overview Local Planning Strategy Implications and Responses SPP 2.8 - Bushland Policy for the Perth Metropolitan Region SPP 2.8 seeks to provide a policy and implementation framework that will ensure bushland protection and management issues in the Perth Metropolitan Region are appropriately addressed and integrated with broader land use planning and decision- making.
 The primary purpose of the policy is to secure the long-term protection of biodiversity and associated environmental value sites, being Bush Forever areas.
 The policy recognises the protection and management of significant bushland areas as a fundamental consideration in the planning process, while also seeking to integrate and balance wider environmental, social and economic considerations.

-The policy supports the preparation of local bushland protection strategies to enable the identification of locally significant bushland sites for protection and management outside Bush Forever areas.

-A portion of Bush Forever site 214 covers land owned by the Town on Villiers Street, and encompasses the Ashfield Flats Regional Reserve under the Metropolitan Region Scheme.
+The policy supports the preparation of local bushland protection strategies to enable the identification of locally significant bushland sites for protection and management outside Bush Forever A portion of Bush Forever site 214 covers land owned by the Town on Villiers Street, and encompasses the Ashfield Flats Regional Reserve under the Metropolitan Region Scheme.
 In partnership with the Department of Planning, Lands and Heritage, the Town will continue to seek protection and manage significant bushland within Bush Forever site 214 and surrounding areas of environmental significance.

-Draft SPP 2.9 - Planning for Water

-The objectives of draft SPP 2.9 include:

-- Protect and improve the environmental, social, cultural and economic values of the State's water resources. - Ensure the secure and sustainable supply, use and re-use of water resources. - Ensure future development is resilient to the water-related impacts of climate change. - Minimise future costs and protect public health by ensuring that appropriate wastewater infrastructure is provided.
+Draft SPP 2.9 - Planning for Water and management outside Bush Forever areas.
+The objectives of draft SPP 2.9 include: Protect and improve the environmental, social, cultural and economic values of the State's water resources.
+Ensure the secure and sustainable supply, use and re-use of water resources.
+Ensure future development is resilient to the water-related impacts of climate change.
+Minimise future costs and protect public health by ensuring that appropriate wastewater infrastructure is provided.
 Of significant importance to the Town, given its riverside location, the draft Policy seeks to manage the risk of riverine flooding to people, property and infrastructure.
-The draft policy has a presumption against rezoning, subdividing or proposing additional development that intensifies land use within a defined floodway.

-Protect and conserve wetland areas such as Bindaring Park via reservation and acquisition of land within the Town Planning Scheme 4A area.

-Planning settings are to be applied to limit land use intensification for properties affected by riverine flooding.
+The draft policy has a presumption against rezoning, subdividing or proposing additional Protect and conserve wetland areas such as Bindaring Park via reservation and acquisition of land within the Town Planning Scheme 4A area.
+Planning mechanisms are to be applied to limit land use intensification for properties affected by riverine flooding.